-Under certain circumstances, an LLC or corporation may need or want fictitious names, too.
-For example, if you want to operate and market your company under a different name than the one you registered your LLC or corporation as you would need a DBA.
+Under certain circumstances, an LLC or C Corporation may need or want fictitious names, too.
+For example, if you want to operate and market your company under a different name than the one you registered your LLC or corporation with you would need a DBA.

 For instance, if I registered my business as an LLC under the name “The Akalp Group, LLC,” I would need to file for a fictitious name for “Café Harmony” if I’d want to conduct my coffee shop under that name.